 Plea deals do not just drop into your lap.
 They must be negotiated, and prosecutors must be convinced that reducing your charges is the right thing to do.
 An attorney will have the negotiation skills necessary to secure the best plea deal possible.

 Your lawyer can also make motions as necessary as your case progresses.
 A criminal case must adhere to very rigid legal procedures.
 If the prosecutor deviates from standard procedure, your attorney can call them out and raise an objection.
 Also, your attorney can search for cracks in the prosecutor’s case against you and use them to your advantage.

 Perhaps one of the most advantageous things about an attorney is their ability to withstand the pressures of litigation.
 Without a lawyer, many defendants crack under the immense stress of the case and end up making decisions that hurt them in the long run, like accepting a bad plea deal.
 Your lawyer can stand up to pressures from prosecutors, courts, and law enforcement to fight for you.

 If You Have Been Accused of Solicitation of Prostitution in Utah, Call Our Defense Lawyers Today

-The crime of solicitation of prostitution is technically known as patronizing a prostitute under Utah law, and this charge can come with severe penalties including length jail sentences.
-In cases where the person sex is solicited from is not a prostitute, the charge will be sexual solicitation instead.
-At Overson Law, PLLC, our Utah lawyers for solicitation of prostitution have years of experience working with clients across the state to successfully get both of these types of charges downgraded or dismissed.
-We will fight to tell your side of the story and to bring your matter to a successful resolution.
-Call our office today at (801) 758-2287 for a free, confidential consultation.
+Charges for solicitation of prostitution, also known as patronizing a prostitute, can come with severe penalties, including lengthy jail sentences.
+At Overson Law, PLLC, our Utah lawyers for solicitation of prostitution have worked with clients across the state to get their charges downgraded or dismissed.
+Call our office today at (801) 758-2287 for a free, confidential case evaluation.